 For example, if there’s a sign-up from a free email address that uses a P.O. box and a 1-800 number, that totals 11 points on that account, out of a potential 230 points (the total points in our settings).
 Based on that, our system estimates a 4.8% chance of the account being fraudulent.

 For what that percentage means in your network, proceed to the next section.

 The final piece to setting profile fraud detection up is setting thresholds: at which percentages you want an email notification of potential fraud or an account to be automatically flagged.
 To edit these settings, click the Edit button in the Threshold Settings section.

 If an account’s percentage is higher than the Alert Threshold, you receive an alert in your network.
 If an account’s percentage is higher than the Automatic Block Threshold, that account is immediately blocked and you’re notified.
 The same is true if any “Immediate Flag” criteria are triggered.

 It a threshold is set to 0%, that threshold never triggers.
 In the case of our recommended default threshold settings, we have Automatic Block Threshold set to 0% so no accounts are automatically blocked.

 Managing Fraud with Individual Partners

-You can adjust an individual partner’s fraud score by navigating to that affiliate’s account from the Manage Partners page, then clicking on the View button in the Fraud section.
+You can adjust an individual partner’s fraud score by navigating to that partner’s account from the Manage Partners page, then clicking on the View button in the Fraud section.